The Ultimate Guide to Calculating Labor Rates for Service Businesses

 Annual Billable Hours = Weekly Billable Hours * Weeks Worked per Year

-• Calculate labor rate: Divide the total labor costs for each employee by their annual billable hours to determine their individual labor rate.
+• Calculate labor rate: Divide the total cost of labor for each employee by their annual billable labor hours to determine their individual labor rate.

 Labor Rate = Total Labor Costs / Annual Billable Hours